instacart/formula/docs/Formula-Android.md

 ```

 ### Define a feature factory
-Feature factory creates state observable and a view factory for a fragment with a
+A feature factory creates the state observable and a view factory for a fragment.
+To continue our
-specific `FragmentKey` type.
-To continue our example, we define a `CounterFeatureFactory`
-which will handle `CounterKey` fragments.
+example, we define a `CounterFeatureFactory` which will handle `CounterKey` fragments.

 ```kotlin
 class CounterFeatureFactory : FeatureFactory<Any, CounterKey> {
     override fun initialize(dependencies: Any, key: CounterKey): Feature<*> {